 Once the sides and ends are complete, the body can be assembled and attached to the main base plate.
 The second picture shows the EasyBuild coach on the right, buffered up to a Lima coach on the left.
 The height of the Lima roof pitch is apparent and has the effect of making the coach look smaller, even though it isn't:

 Given the physical size of 7mm scale and the weights involved, I felt that the way the body sides and ends attached to the baseplate were somewhat flimsey and needed strengthening, indeed, the kit is supplied with plastic strip to 'weld' into the joins.
 Bigger lips would be better.
-I have seen 7mm scale wagons in a goods train have their ends pulled off because they weren't sufficiently attached.
+I once saw 7mm scale wagons in a goods train at an exhibition in full public view have their ends pulled off because they weren't sufficiently attached.

 The underchassis detail is an area where this kit excels - there is plenty of detail.
 Firstly, the trussing must be fitted.
 There are a few supporting pieces which are ready moulded, but the stretchers and diagonals all have to be fabricated from plastic L strip.
 The Parkin book is an exellent reference for where the various parts fit as not all coaches were consistent.
 The underchassis was subsequently air-brushed with a 'track colour brown' which I make up using Humbrol 113 Matt Rust as a base and then mix in copious amounts of Tamiya XF1 matt black - I've given up on Humbrol Matt black as in these climes, it either never goes matt or after a period of time after painting, it looses its matt finish and goes gloss - irrespective of how well it is mixed.